 We’ll break down how they compare in greater detail in this post.
-We’ll go over the main similarities and differences as well as who we think should get each one.
+We’ll go over the main similarities and differences as well as who we think should get each one over the other.

 - Both companies have a similar business model.

-- Nolah is all-foam, while DreamCloud incorporates springs.
+- Nolah is all-foam, while DreamCloud Premier incorporates springs in the support layer.

 - DreamCloud offers a 365-night trial, which is longer than Nolah’s 120-night trial.

-- Wrapping the mattress is a cover made of a thin, soft, breathable viscose.
+- Wrapping the mattress is a cover made of a thin, soft, breathable viscose that doesn’t affect the overall feel of the mattress significantly.

 - The top layer is 2″ of a proprietary “AirFoam” that has been shown in studies to relieve pressure better than standard memory foam.
 This foam is also formulated to stay cool.